 One Planet Journey – Inspirational Sustainable Travel

-The journey reminded me of the importance of the experience and knowledge I have gained from a decades-long career with sustainability and how my passion for travel could be used to further the move towards a more sustainable travel sector.
+The journey reminded me of the importance of the experience and knowledge I have gained from a decades-long career with sustainability.
+Specifically, how my passion for travel could be used to further the move towards a more meaningful travel sector.
 The result is One Planet Journey, where we aim to inspire, educate and advise travellers, destinations and businesses to accelerate the transition to a deeper form of travel.

 Blackberries in different stages of ripeness, including black and red.